hyperledger/besu-docs/docs/community/code-reviews.md

-# Code review guidelines for Pantheon developers
+# Code review guidelines for Besu developers

 All changes must be code reviewed.
 For non-approvers this is obvious, since you can't commit anyway.
 But even for approvers, we want all changes to get at